maryfru/HR-Software/README.md

 - [x] optional - possibility for user to customize page color layout
 - [x] add logout button
 - [ ] TO DO: customizing the User info page with actual user information
+- [ ] TO DO: remove the ability to edit or delete shift information after manager approval